shonology/teslaDotcom90/README.md

 # teslaDotcom90
-# Tesla Hand Gesture Mouse Control
+# Tesla Hand Gesture Mouse Control Instructions

 This project demonstrates a computer vision-based hand gesture control system that allows users to interact with their computer mouse using hand gestures.
 The program leverages Mediapipe, OpenCV, and PyAutoGUI to enable gesture-based navigation and mouse control, providing an innovative input method inspired by Tesla's technological ethos.